-Accounting in Real Estate - Advanced concepts for keeping your finances on track
+Accounting in real estate - Advanced concepts for keeping your finances on track

 If you're in the real estate industry, it's essential to understand the accounting concepts specific to your field.
 This blog post will discuss some of the most advanced concepts in real estate accounting and explain what you need to know to stay compliant and profitable.

-This blog post covers property development accounting, depreciation, amortisation, etc. So whether you're a seasoned pro or just starting in the world of real estate, make sure to read on!
+It covers property development accounting, depreciation, amortisation, etc. So whether you're a seasoned pro or just starting in the world of real estate, make sure to read on!

 The Beginner's Guide to Real Estate Accounting discusses some fundamental ideas of property development accounting.
 If you are familiar with the fundamentals, you can proceed to learn more advanced real estate accounting concepts here.

-Section 1031 Exchange
+Section 1031 exchange

 Non-monetary exchanges of real estate properties are frequently driven by income tax: Section 1031 of the Internal Revenue Code provides an exception to the conventional rule that you must report realized gain or loss upon disposing of property.